BB-Fly/myJQL/README.md

 # MyJQL

-*This is a simple database as my PJ for classwork.
+*This is a simplified key-value database.

 ## Introduction